sjhallo07/Crozz-Coin-/README.md

 - The `WalletConsole` dashboard card (under `frontend/src/components/Dashboard/WalletConsole.tsx`) shows the active wallet address and, once connected, lets you fetch the metadata object defined by `VITE_CROZZ_METADATA_ID` directly through the connected Sui client.

 > Tip: The providers automatically pick up the same package/module/view env vars that `TokenAddress` and other helpers use, so you only define them once.

+#### Job queue dashboard card

+- `frontend/src/components/Dashboard/JobQueue.tsx` polls `/api/admin/jobs` every five seconds and visualizes each job’s status, attempts, and latest error/result.
+It automatically handles loading/error states for you.
+- Configure both backend `ADMIN_TOKEN` and frontend `VITE_CROZZ_ADMIN_TOKEN` with the same secret so the card can send the required `Authorization: Bearer` header.
+- If `VITE_CROZZ_ADMIN_TOKEN` is missing, the UI displays a friendly reminder instead of repeatedly issuing unauthorized requests.

 **Wallet integration**